 - Be available for work

-If you are a recent graduate, you may be entitled to unemployment benefit one month after you complete your studies, provided your study programme was one of the following types:
+As a recent graduate you may be entitled to unemployment benefit one month after you complete your studies, provided your study programme was one of the following types:

 - A vocational programme scheduled to last at least 18 months